 Practice Description: During the course of a locating activity, a locator may become aware of errors, damages to electromagnetic facilities or omissions.
-Methods should be in place to notify a facility owner/operator of that error, damage or omission.
+Methods should be in place to notify a owner of that error, damage or omission.
 The observations are submitted to the appropriate person or department.
-The method and timing of notification is determined by the facility owner/operator and includes the following information:
+The method and timing of notification is determined by the owner and includes the following information: